wavefrontHQ/docs/pages/doc/monitoring_wavefront_proxy.md

 </tbody>
 </table>

-## Examine the Proxies Health and Usage with the Wavefront Usage Integration
+## Examine the Proxies Health and Usage with the Operations for Applications Usage Integration

-The Wavefront Usage integration includes the predefined **Wavefront Service and Proxy Data** dashboard, which contains the **Proxies: Overview** and the **Proxy Troubleshooting** sections.
+The Operations for Applications Usage integration includes the predefined **Wavefront Service and Proxy Data** dashboard, which contains the **Proxies: Overview** and the **Proxy Troubleshooting** sections.
 These two sections comprise of charts based on the [proxy internal metrics](#proxy-internal-metrics) for examining the health of the proxies in your environment.

 You can navigate to this dashboard in two ways:
 - Select **Dashboards > All Dashboards** and search for the **Wavefront Service and Proxy Data** dashboard.